 There is more than one cart recovery tool available on Shopify.
 You can use either a native Shopify feature to recover abandoned carts or try out many apps that provide this service.

 To choose the best service provider, you should pay attention to which visitors receive the abandoned cart email.
 Most of the services are able to recover only those visitors who have reached the checkout stage and have entered their email addresses.
-On the other hand, Omnisend is able to recover much more visitors and send them abandoned cart emails.

-Case studies of successfully recovered abandoned carts on Shopify
+3 case studies of successfully recovered abandoned carts on Shopify

 - Still Shopping?
 You have items left in your cart